From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Level 1. LLM as Tool ( )

 \paragraph{Hypothesis Formulation} Building upon identified ideas, the design of testable scientific hypotheses has also been a significant focus. \citet{qi2023largelanguagemodelszero} and \citet{yang2024largelanguagemodelsautomated} examined the ability of LLMs to propose hypotheses, demonstrating their considerable capacity for generating novel yet valid hypotheses under open-ended constraints.
 Methodologies such as Scideator \cite{radensky2025scideatorhumanllmscientificidea} have been developed to investigate human-LLM collaboration to facilitate grounded idea and hypothesis generation.
+Other approaches have focused on ensuring the generated hypotheses are well-founded; for instance, HypER generates literature-grounded hypotheses with clear provenance \cite{vasu2025hyper}, while \citet{oneill2025sparks} leverage structured data from scientific papers for the same purpose.
 Within natural science, benchmarks \cite{qi2024largelanguagemodelsbiomedical} and methods \cite{D3DD00185G} have extended hypothesis generation into the biomedical domain.
 Meanwhile, MOOSE-Chem \cite{yang2025moosechemlargelanguagemodels} offers a systematic evaluation benchmark and an agent framework specifically for hypothesis discovery in chemistry.